Heavy periods are when you have heavy bleeding during your period for several months in a row. Having heavy periods is also called menorrhagia.

 Uterine artery embolisation

-This may be recommended if your heavy periods are caused by fibroids.
-A chemical is injected into the blood vessels that take blood to your fibroids (uterine arteries).
-The chemical blocks the blood vessels causing the fibroids to shrink.
+This may be suggested if your heavy periods are caused by fibroids.
+A thin tube is put into an artery in your groin and then moved until it reaches the blood vessels that supply the fibroids.
+A chemical is injected which blocks the blood vessels, causing the fibroids to shrink.

 This is a surgical treatment where most of your womb lining is destroyed or removed using energy such as microwaves or heat.
-It's not usually recommended if you have fibroids or if you want to have children in the future.
+If you have fibroids or if you want to have children in the future then this type of treatment isn’t suitable.

-This is an operation to remove your womb.
-It’s usually only done if other treatments haven’t worked.
+Hysterectomy is an operation to remove your womb.
+It’s a major operation and is usually only done if all other treatments haven’t worked.
 After a hysterectomy, you will no longer have periods and won’t be able to become pregnant.
+It’s important that you’re fully informed about the implications of the surgery, speak to your doctor for more information and to talk through any questions you may have.

 For sources and links to further information, see Resources.